guillermo1996/CovCoExpNets/README.md

 ### Final model generation

-Once we have a first selection of relevant genes, we execute the function `glmnetGenesSubset()` to calcualte the final model and extract the relevant genes from it.
+Once we have a first selection of relevant genes, we execute the function `glmnetGenesSubset()` to calculate the final model and extract the relevant genes from it.